2022-Spring-Cohort/virtual-pet-dbaldw10/README.md

 # Required Tasks
 ## VirtualPet class
-- [ ] You will need to create a VirtualPet class.
+- [x ] You will need to create a VirtualPet class.
-- [ ] Create at least three instance variables (aka attributes aka properties aka fields).
+- [ x] Create at least three instance variables (aka attributes aka properties aka fields).
-- [ ] Create at least three methods (messages you send to your pet).
+- [ x] Create at least three methods (messages you send to your pet).
-- [ ] Create a tick() method that represents the passage of time.
+- [ x] Create a tick() method that represents the passage of time.
 ## VirtualPetApp class
 - [ ] Create a main method.
 - [ ] implements a game loop.